Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 When it works: developer tools, CLIs, infrastructure, security products, AI APIs, anything that ships to the command line.
 Also works for editorial about programming.
 Does NOT work for consumer apps — the metaphor will mislead.

 Visual breakdown: a single monospace face throughout (Berkeley Mono, JetBrains Mono, IBM Plex Mono, or Söhne Mono).
 Two type sizes — body and a slightly larger response.
-A blinking cursor at the end of the input line implemented with a CSS keyframe animation, not GIF.
-The background is paper-light (#F8F5EE) for editorial vibe, or near-black (#0E0E0E) for tool vibe.
+A blinking cursor at the end of the input line, implemented with a CSS keyframe, not a GIF.
+Background paper-light (#F8F5EE) for editorial vibe, or near-black (#0E0E0E) for tool vibe.
 NO faux window chrome with red/yellow/green dots — that is the slop tell.
 Just text.

 <section class="bg-[#0E0E0E] text-[#E8E6DF] min-h-[80vh] px-12 py-24 font-mono">